USEPA/epanet-manual/docs/input_keywords.rst

     sum of all flow changes from the previous solution divided by the total flow in all links is less than this number.
 The default is 0.001.

+  HEADERROR
+    augments **ACCURACY** option.
+Sets the maximum head loss error that any network link can have for hydraulic convergence to occur.
+    A link's head loss error is the difference between the head loss found as a function of computed flow in the link (such as by the Hazen-Williams equation for a pipe) and the difference in computed heads for the link's end nodes.
+The units of this parameter are feet (US) or meters (SI).
+The default value of 0 indicates that no head error limit applies.

+  FLOWERROR
+    augments the **ACCURACY** option.
+Sets the largest change in flow that any network element (link, emitter, or pressure-dependent demand) can have for hydraulic convergence to occur.
+It is specified in whatever flow units the project is using.
+The default value of 0 indicates that no flow change limit applies.

   UNBALANCED
     determines what happens if a hydraulic solution cannot